ShazamScrobbler/macos-app/README.md

 #### Problems w/ fixes

-- What to do when Shazam detects a song being scrobbled by another scrobbler?
+- TODO: what to do when Shazam detects a song being scrobbled by another scrobbler?
-  - TODO: we check if Last.fm is already "Scrobbling from X",
+  - check if Last.fm is already "Scrobbling from X",
-  - TODO: or if the song has already been scrobbled in the last 5 minutes.
+  - or check if the song has already been scrobbled in the last 5 minutes.

 ## CHANGELOG